pactflow/swagger-mock-validator/README.md

 # Swagger Mock Validator
-> A CLI tool to validate mocks against swagger specs.
+> A CLI tool to validate mocks against swagger/OpenApi specs.

 ## What is Swagger Mock Validator
-- A command line tool that confirms mock request and responses conform to the schema specified in a swagger specification.
+- A command line tool that confirms mock request and responses conform to the schema specified in a Swagger 2 or OpenApi 3 specification.
 - Supports mocks in Pact format (1.0, 1.1 or 2.0) and the [Pact Broker](https://github.com/bethesque/pact_broker) (1.8.0 or higher)
 - Supports local files and urls
-- Supports swagger files in json or yaml format
+- Supports Swagger/OpenApi files in json or yaml format
 - Can be invoked from the command line in any language

-For a list of all the validation rules see [RULES.md](RULES.md).
+For a list of all the validation features see [FEATURES.md](docs/FEATURES.md).

 ## Requirements
 - nodejs 6.x or higher (tested using 6.x, 8.x and 10.x)